 - misunderstand certain words or sounds

-- require the TV or radio to be louder than what is tolerant for others
+- require the TV or radio to be louder than what is tolerable for others

 - have difficulty sorting out speech from background noise